Issuing refunds

 }

 You can use refund.complete to trigger a refund confirmation email to customers.
 The message (typically an email) should notify them that their refund request was successful and inform them how much they were reimbursed.
-Make sure you also update the status of the refund on their order details page.
+Ensure you also update the refund status on their order details page.

 Failed refunds